Get started with the Microsoft Store Client

-When you connect to a desktop or remote resources, you can save the account's information to connect to it later.
-You can also define user accounts within the client instead of saving the user data when you connect to a desktop.
+When you connect to a PC or workspace, you can save the account's information to connect to it later.
+You can also define user accounts within the client instead of saving the user data when you connect to a PC.

 To create a new user account: